pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Check whether the value in `rng` is within a certain range, for example, between `0` and `24`.
+Check whether the value in `rng` is a certain value, for example, `0`.
 If it is, then switch the soil's costume to `rose_seed.png`.

-Otherwise, check if `rng` is in a different range, for instance, between `25` and `49`.
+Otherwise, check if `rng` is a different value, for instance, `1`.
 In that case, switch the costume `daisy_seed.png`.

-If `rng` is outside of both of these ranges, switch the soil's costume to `empty.png`.
+If `rng` is neither of these values, switch the soil's costume to `empty.png`.

 {{< learner-task-help >}}